open/close all folders

 - Dirty Cop: He's working with the Albanian mob.

 - Even Evil Has Loved Ones: He has a wife and children and shows he loves his kids very much in the first film when he tells them a bedtime story.
-Brian is more than happy to exploit this in order to extract information from him.
+Bryan is more than happy to exploit this in order to extract information from him.

 - Fallen Hero: He used to be a field agent operative and Mills' colleague before becoming an unscrupulous Dirty Cop.

 - French Jerk: When Bryan confronts his former colleague over his involvement with the Big Bad of the first film, Pitrel refuses to answer and attempts to force Bryan out of Paris at gunpoint.
 When his wife attempts to question what was going on, he tells her to shut up.

 - His explanation of why he sold out to such horrible people is an annoyed-sounding "My salary is X, my expenses are Y. As long as my family is provided for I do not care where the difference comes from".

 - Groin Attack: In the beginning of the sequel while Pitrel is being tortured, Murad had his genitals stabbed with scissors.